 The solution to the stub file problem is to manage metadata centrally.
 Metadata is the data about the data.
 It includes information like date created, date modified, date last accessed, data owner and data location.
 A stub file based archive solution uses metadata to decide if it should move a file and create a stub file.
 Centralizing metadata means keeping an updated copy of metadata on a dedicated appliance or inline on the network on a switch-like device.
 Once the metadata is centralized, the device routes users and applications through it for file access.
 The device points the users to the actual location of the file.
 The file can move multiple times, and the user never knows it.
 Most importantly no stub files are required, making the archive process much more straightforward and more reliable.

-To learn how a metadata management approach enables hybrid cloud storage for archiving and metadata acceleration, register to watch our live webinar “The Hybrid Cloud Data Gravity Problem and How to Fix It” on Thursday, January 24th at 1:00 pm ET / 10:00 am PT.
-All pre-registrants get an exclusive copy of Storage Switzerland’s latest eBook “Metadata is Breaking Hybrid Cloud Storage.”
+To learn how a metadata management approach enables hybrid cloud storage for archiving and metadata acceleration, register to watch our on demand webinar “The Hybrid Cloud Data Gravity Problem and How to Fix It“.
+All registrants get an exclusive copy of Storage Switzerland’s latest eBook “Metadata is Breaking Hybrid Cloud Storage.”